 What special elderly tax breaks are there?

 If you know an elderly or disabled individual, make sure that they know about special tax relief that may be available to them.
+The Internal Revenue Service extends a special credit to older taxpayers called the Credit for the Elderly or the Disabled.
+This tax break allows individuals and couples to reduce the amount of their income tax by their allowable credit.
 There is a special elderly and disabled tax credit is available to individuals who are:

 - 65 years of age before the close of the tax year or